Startup advisor shares: How much equity should you give your advisor?

 We were delighted to see this.
 Deciding to use SeedLegals for their funding round is giving founders hundreds of thousands of £ potential value, for something that few people knew about, and no law firm would propose for you (because, well, they’re there to do what you ask, not what you didn’t know to ask).

-Note that when you sell your shares in this way you’ll need to offer them to other shareholders before offering them to a 3rd party (known as a co-sale right), giving the other founders and shareholders the right to buy shares from selling founder before they get sold to strangers.
+Note that when you sell your shares in this way, you’ll need to offer them to other shareholders before offering them to a 3rd party (known as a right of first refusal), giving the other founders and shareholders the right to buy shares from selling founder before they get sold to strangers.
 That’s a standard provision that protects investors from losing control of the company without being given the option to buy those shares first.

 If you have any questions about how to implement this provision or are interested to hear more about how SeedLegals can help you with your funding round, just press the chat button and we’ll be more than happy to take you through everything.